Rob Kapilow

 Kapilow’s career has been marked by numerous major awards and grants.
 He won First Place in the Fontainebleau Casadesus Piano Competition and was the second-place winner of the Antal Dorati Conductor’s Competition with the Detroit Symphony.
 He was featured on Chicago Public Radio’s Composers In America series and is a recipient of an Exxon Meet-the-Composer grant and numerous ASCAP awards.

 Kapilow has conducted many of North America’s major orchestras, as well as new works of musical theater, ranging from the Tony Award-winning Nine on Broadway to the premiere of Frida for the opening of the Brooklyn Academy of Music’s Next Wave Festival, and premieres of works for the American Repertory Theater.
 At the age of 19, Kapilow interrupted his academic work at Yale University to study with the legendary Nadia Boulanger.
 Two years later, after graduating Phi Beta Kappa from Yale, he continued his studies at Eastman School of Music.
 After graduating from Eastman, he returned to Yale, where he was an assistant professor and conductor of the Yale Symphony Orchestra for six years.
-He lives in River Vale, NJ, and has a black belt in Shorin-Ryu Karate.
+He lives in Montvale, NJ, and he is a Sensei and third-degree black belt in Shorin-Ryu Karate.